 Free Things to Do in Paris, France

-- Notre Dame de Paris - The famous 700 year old cathedral with its twin 200 foot-tall, gargoyle topped, bell towers.
-Walk around the outside and look at the ornate facade then go inside to see the light coming through the beautiful stained glass windows.
+The famous 700 year old cathedral with its twin 200 foot-tall, gargoyle topped, bell towers.
+Walk around the outside and look at the ornate façade then go inside to see the light coming through the beautiful stained glass windows.
 There is a fee to go up in the gargoyle towers, €7.50.
 The lines for the towers are long.
 I was there at the end of March when most of the attractions were free of tourist crowds, but there was still a huge line here.

 -When you're done at the cathedral, cross the bridge over the Seine and browse the book stores and shops along the river.

--If your legs aren't to tired after the climb to the observation deck of the arc, take a walk down the famous Champs-Elysées Boulevard.
-This grand boulevard is lined with luxury stores, elegent cafes, and restaurants.
+If your legs aren't too tired after the climb to the observation deck of the arc, take a walk down the famous Champs-Elysées Boulevard.
+This grand boulevard is lined with luxury stores, elegant cafes, and restaurants.

-- Sacré-Couer Basilica - A 130 year old byzantine-looking Catholic church located in the Montmartre district of Paris.
+The Sacre-Couer is a 130 year old byzantine-looking Catholic church located in the Montmartre district of Paris.
 It's built on the city's highest point and affords some great views.
 It's a steep walk to basilica, but well worth it.
 The neighborhoods surrounding the church are colorful and lively.
-There's lots of people selling stuff in the streets, including art, clothes, trinkets, and just about anything you can think of.
+There's lots of people selling stuff in the streets, including art, clothes, trinkets, and just about anything you can imagine.

-- Père Lachaise Cemetery - A city of graves of past Paris residents like Jim Morrison, Oscar Wilde, and Frédéric Chopin to name a few.
+The Cimetière du Père-Lachaise is a city of graves of past Paris residents like Jim Morrison, Oscar Wilde, and Frédéric Chopin to name a few.
+The cemetery is the oldest and largest in Paris with over 300,000 remains intered there.
+It was opened in 1804.
 Free to roam around.
 You can buy maps of the maze-like 110 acre cemetery at nearby shops for €2.